skyizwhite/hsx/README.md

 # HSX – Hypertext S-expression

-**HSX** is a lightweight and expressive HTML generation library for Common Lisp, inspired by JSX.
+**HSX** is a simple and powerful HTML generation library for Common Lisp, inspired by JSX.
 It allows you to write HTML using native Lisp syntax.

-> 🚧 **ALPHA NOTICE:**
+> 🚧 **BETA NOTICE:**
 > This library is still in early development.
 APIs may change.
 > See [release notes](https://github.com/skyizwhite/hsx/releases) for details.